Would you like to have an incredible Jurassic World Experience? Here’s the Top 5 Wonders to see in the Komodo National Park! Enjoy!

 Where to stay in Labuan Bajo, Indonesia

 Accommodation in Labuan Bajo is usually in a resort right next to the beach or in a conveniently located hotel right next to the harbor.
 Nevertheless, almost most properties have a swimming pool to freshen up your day, players!
-Here’s a list of my recommendations for all types of budget.

 I hope you have enjoyed this article about chasing the visiting the Komodo National Park.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!